Women’s History Month: Ruby Hirose

 We have much to thank Ruby for, as she was not only instrumental in providing work that helped roll out the polio vaccine worldwide, but discovered ways to lessen the effects of hay fever while working on the diphtheria vaccine, as well.

 Ruby was a successful biochemist and bacteriologist.
-She was also a Japanese American who made these major contributions to the overall health and well-being to society while facing racial prejudices and even worked tirelessly while her family was in internment camps because of their heritage.
+She was also a Japanese American who made major contributions to the overall health and well-being to society while facing racial prejudices and even worked tirelessly while her family was in internment camps because of their heritage.

 In 1940, Ruby Hirose was among only 10 women recognized by the American Chemical Society for her accomplishments in Chemistry.
 But we owe her even more than that.
 Thank you.
 Ruby.